Malton railway station: Passenger

+Historic services

+Up until 1853 when the Thirsk and Driffield branches opened, there were only three passenger services each way on a weekday which called at all stations.

+Nearly thirty years later this had risen to 12 weekday services between York and Scarborough with an even split between local and express (usually fast from York to Malton) services.
+Two services operated on Sundays.

+In 1910 the number had risen to 14 express and three local services on a weekday.
+Three express and two local services operated on a Sunday.
+Services had fallen in 1929 to 16 trains – 11 express and 5 locals – with three express and one local service on Sundays.
+The local service was then withdrawn the following year and in 1939 30 weekday and 11 Sunday services operated.

+After World War 2 services declined with just 12 weekday and 3 Sunday services operating in 1960.

+Diesel Multiple Units started working York to Scarborough services in the 1960s.
+The May 1979 timetable saw hourly services in each direction through Malton and these were extended west of York becoming part of the Trans-Pennine network.
+The early DMUs were life expired and Class 45 locomotives took over passenger operation on the route.

 Arriva Trains Northern operated services from Blackpool to Scarborough that stopped at Malton.
 This service was usually worked by a Metro liveried Class 158, occasionally a Class 155.
 There was also a local service from York to Scarborough usually worked by a Pacer or a Class 156.
 When the franchise was relet, services on the line were taken over by First TransPennine Express in February 2004 that operated services from Liverpool to Scarborough.

 Before May 2018, trains to Liverpool were routed via the southern Liverpool-Manchester route, serving Manchester Piccadilly instead of Manchester Victoria.
 In May 2020, Northern Trains was due to commence serving Malton when it introduced a York to Scarborough service.
 These plans were shelved following the pandemic and no new date has been given for the service to be introduced.